 For laundry rooms with a basin, how about installing a countertop for it, or wall shelving for dedicated supplies storage you use to soak and treat clothing and other household items?

 Add a new closet storage system to hold supplies, build a shelving unit or install a new laundry tub.
 Mr. Handyman can also install ceramic tile in your laundry room—it’s easy to clean and can give your laundry room a bright, clean look.

 Your busy schedule doesn’t always leave time for your hobbies and interests.
 When your craft and hobby room or studio is crowded and unorganized, it gets even harder to take advantage of the time you do have.

-When being creative, it really helps to have quick and easy access to the inputs you need, whether yarn, sewing thread and paint, paper, canvas, research material or reference books.
+When being creative, it really helps to have quick and easy access to the inputs you need, whether yarn, sewing thread, paint, paper, canvas, research material, or reference books.
 When everything has a place, you have the space you need to create.